-Missouri Man Convicted of Selling Thousands of Fake Pills
+Missouri Man Sentenced for Selling Thousands of Fake Pills

 View larger map

-A St. Louis, Missouri resident, Mark Hughes, 47, was sentenced to four years in prison by U.S. District Court on February 7th, 2011, after being convicted of selling thousands of counterfeit erectile dysfunction pills.
+A St. Louis, Missouri resident, Mark Hughes, 47, was sentenced to four years in prison by U.S. District Court on February 7th, 2011, after pleading guilty to selling thousands of counterfeit erectile dysfunction pills.

 Who: U.S. Customs and Border Protection.